Kelly-Moore Paints

-Kelly-Moore Paints is an American paint manufacturing company founded in 1946 by William Kelly and William Moore.
-It is based in San Carlos, California.
+Kelly-Moore Paints was an American paint manufacturing company.
+Founded in 1946 by William Kelly and William Moore in San Carlos, California, it moved its headquarters from there to Irving, Texas, in 2023.
+Its manufacturing plant was located in Hurst, Texas.

-The company has stores located in California, Texas, Oklahoma, and Nevada.
-Hurst, Texas is their only manufacturing plant.
+At its height, the company was one of America’s largest independent paint companies.
+As of October 2022, when it was acquired by investment firm Flacks Group, Kelly-Moore had 157 stores located in California, Texas, Oklahoma, and Nevada.

+In January 2024, the company announced that it would close all of its stores and cease operating, other than to fill existing orders from its distribution facility.

 History

-1946–1952: Founding the company
+1946–1952: Founding

 Kelly-Moore Paints was founded in 1946 by William Kelly and William Moore, former Glidden employees.

-1952–1984: Acquistion by William Moore and expansion of the business
+1952–1984: Acquisition by William Moore and expansion

 Moore bought out Kelly in 1952, and for the next thirty years he was actively involved in every facet of the business.
 He played an essential role in the evolution of production methods and the planning and designing of company-owned stores.

-In 1974, in terms of revenue, retail sales made up almost 25 percent of the total revenue.
+In 1974, retail sales made up almost 25 percent of the total revenue.
 As a result of market shifts, that percentage would increase to 37 percent within a decade.
 There was a rise in the number of homeowners who wanted to paint their own homes.
 Kelly-Moore maintained annual growth of 13 percent over the past decade.

 In 1984, Kelly-Moore had a revenue of $136 million and a profit of almost $11 million, when Moore announced retirement.

-1984–1998: Company under a new management
+1984–1998: New management

-In 1998, Moore and his wife set up an ESOP, which was a retirement and stock ownership plan for eligible workers.

 Joseph P. Cristiano took over as CEO of Kelly-Moore in January 1985, six months after William Moore retired.
-During those months, he spent shadowing sales representatives to learn the ropes.
+He spent those months shadowing sales representatives to learn the ropes.

 In 1994, Kelly-Moore Paints expanded its presence in Alaska and Washington by acquiring Preservative Paint Co. of Seattle.
 The purchase created a wholly owned subsidiary of Kelly-Moore Paints with two new retail locations in Alaska and fifteen new retail locations in Washington.

 In 1995, Kelly-Moore acquired K-M Universal, expanding its presence in the Southwest by adding a factory in Tempe, Arizona, and a number of retail outlets in the state of Arizona and the state of California.
 A year later, Kelly-Moore expanded its new subsidiary by absorbing another acquisition, the paint division of Island Equipment Co., situated in Guam.